St James Park (Exeter)

-St James Park is a football stadium in Exeter and is the home of Exeter City FC.
+St James Park is a football stadium in Exeter, Devon, England, and is the home of Exeter City Football Club.
 The stadium is served by the St James Park railway station, which is right next to the ground (the line runs behind the grandstand).
 It has been adopted by the club who contribute to its upkeep, under the community rail scheme, and its railings have been painted in the red and white of Exeter's strip.

 The capacity of St James Park following completion of a £3.4 million redevelopment project is 8,219.
 The record attendance is 20,984, who watched Exeter lose 4–2 to Sunderland in an FA Cup Sixth Round Replay in 1931.

 Stands

-The Stagecoach Stand and the away terrace were closed for the 2017/18 season to allow redevelopment work at the stadium, with away fans only allocated around 200-300 tickets in the main seated stand during that time.
+The Stagecoach Stand and the away terrace were closed for the 2017–18 season to allow redevelopment work at the stadium, with away fans only allocated around 200–300 tickets in the main seated stand during that time.
 This temporarily reduced the stadium capacity to around 6,000.

-In 2020, due to the COVID-19 pandemic, the televised second leg of the 2019/20 League 2 play-off semi-final between Exeter City and Colchester United was played at St James Park without spectators.
+In 2020, due to the COVID-19 pandemic, the televised second leg of the 2019–20 League Two play-off semi-final between Exeter City and Colchester United was played at St James Park without spectators.
 Paying £25 each, Exeter City supporters provided 1,256 personal photographic portraits to a company called FaceInTheCrowd, and the company manufactured life size polypropylene "cutouts" which were placed in the Stagecoach stand for the match, and then transported to Wembley Stadium after Exeter won through to the play-off final.
 The supporters' payment for the cutouts, less production costs, was donated to the club.
 The supporters who wished to were able to reclaim their cutouts after the play-offs.

-The current certified capacity of the Stadium is 8,720 but, in order to comply with updated safety guidance, the operational capacity at St James Park is 8,219.
+The current certified capacity of the stadium is 8,720 but, in order to comply with updated safety guidance, the operational capacity at St James Park is 8,219.